 You should also take your baby to hospital if they develop symptoms of a metabolic crisis, such as irritability, loss of energy or breathing difficulties.

 The genetic cause (mutation) of GA1 is passed on by the parents, who usually don't have any symptoms of the condition.

 The way this mutation is passed on is known as autosomal recessive inheritance.
-This means a baby needs to receive 2 copies of the mutated gene to develop the condition – 1 from their mother and 1 from their father.
-If the baby only receives 1 mutated gene, they’ll just be a carrier of GA1.
+This means a baby needs to receive 2 copies of the affected gene to develop the condition – 1 from their mother and 1 from their father.
+If the baby only receives 1 affected gene, they'll just be a carrier of GA1.

 If you're a carrier of the affected gene and you have a baby with a partner who's also a carrier, your baby has:

 - a 25% chance of developing the condition

 - a 50% chance of being a carrier of GA1

 - a 25% chance of receiving a pair of unaffected genes

 Although it's not possible to prevent GA1, it's important to let your midwife and doctor know if you have a family history of the condition.
 Any further children you have can be tested for the condition as soon as possible and given appropriate treatment.